This article was updated in June 2024.

 The cost of turning off Amazon ads

 When you cut your ad spend, you will likely lose your position in search results.
 As soon as you do, your organic traffic starts to decline as well.
 The good news is that it takes less time and money to get back your ranking than you may think.
-In most cases, a few strategic Amazon ads can quickly put you back on top.
+In most cases, a few strategic Amazon ad campaigns can quickly put you back on top.

 If recent news about Amazon revenue forecasts has you rethinking ad spend, think twice before turning off campaigns.
 Maintaining your investment in Amazon ads can help you grow and maintain your product listings.